rickithadi/bigduckmusic.com/src/pages/features/2020-09-05-weekly-picks-5th-september-2020.md

 Kaye from esteemed alternative electronic label [Darker Than Wax](https://www.darkerthanwax.com/) has just dropped Indian Italo, a short remix album that takes Indian classics and reimagines them in an Italo Disco context.

 A remix of the [1987 Tamil classic of the same name](https://youtu.be/pB9WwDXxh0o), Yeh Unnai Thane is a joyride from start to finish.
 Infused with a undeniable groove whilst retaining a theatrical quality, Kaye takes the original Indian song and flips it into an Italo Disco extravaganza.
-Retaining the spirit and character of the original, elements such as the back-forth riffing segments the keys and guitars present from the original are tastefully enhanced with soaring classic synths and gnarly synth bass, making for what would definitely be a welcome addition for the dancefloor.
+Retaining the spirit and character of the original, elements such as the back-forth riffing segments between the keys and guitars present in the original are tastefully enhanced with soaring classic synths and gnarly synth bass, making for what would definitely be a welcome addition for the dancefloor.

 Below is an excerpt from Kaye’s bandcamp page detailing the release.